• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Garage Damp Walls – How to Damp Proof Walls When Converting a Garage into a Living Space or Dry Storage
+Home > DIY How To Projects and Tutorial Guides > How to Damp Proof Garage Walls

-Garage wall preparation, covering and plastering - This tutorial talks you through damp proofing a garage and specifically making sure your garage walls are dry when you want to plaster them for turning a garage into living space or dry storage space.
+This tutorial talks you through how to damp proof garage walls, specifically making sure they are dry when you want to plaster them for turning a garage into living space or dry storage space.
 Find out exactly how to damp proof walls using membranes or tanking and then how to cover them for plastering.

 TwitterFacebookPin ItBuffer